ibm-cloud-docs/hs-crypto/grep11-api-ref.md

   <tr>
     <th>Description</th>
     <td><p>`C_VerifyUpdate` continues a multiple-part verification operation, processing another data part. `hSession` is the session's handle, `pPart` points to the data part; `ulPartLen` is the length of the data part.</p>
     <p>The verification operation must have been initialized with `C_VerifyInit`.
-This function may be called any number of times in succession.
+This function can be called any number of times in succession.
 A call to `C_VerifyUpdate` which results in an error terminates the current verification operation.</p></td>
   </tr>
   <tr>
     <th>Parameters</th>